 Yesterday I got to try out FlyWheel’s new and improved bikes.
 They are amazing!
 I walked up and my bike’s screen displayed “Hi Ashley” along with my personal best power score.
-Your power score is how much power you generate over the course of the entire bike ride.
+Your power score is how much power you generate over the course of the entire ride.
 It’s a combinations of torq (resistance) and speed.
-FlyWheel instructors and aficionados, feel free to chime in here on how all of this works!
+Spin instructors and aficionados, feel free to chime in here on how all of this works!

-By now you might be thinking, “how does this relate to money?”
+You might be thinking, “how does this relate to money?”
 Bear with me.
 I’m getting there…

 Going from 0 to 259 sounds like a big leap but as I set up my bike, I started to break down my goal into benchmarks.
 If there are usually 10 songs per class, how much power do I have to generate each song?
 I did some quick (let’s be real… quickish math) and I figured out that I had to do a bit better than 25 points per song.
 I peddled like crazy going out of the gate.
 Song one, 35.
 I thought “phew!
 No way I was doing that for 45 minutes.”

 This is the beautiful thing about benchmarks.
 You can beat some and then be behind a bit on others, as long as you average out to your goal.
 Song two, I’m at 65 total.
 Winning!
 This benchmark thing really works.
-I counted each song and for some I rode my heart out and for other I came in under my goal.
+I counted each song and for some I rode my heart out and for others I came in under my goal.
 I ended the ride with a 270, beating my previous personal best.

 What are the takeaways?

 1) FlyWheel knows a thing or two about how we tick.
+Biofeedback works!

 2) We can break any big goal down into benchmarks which makes it manageable and achievable.
 If you want to to save $1,000 next year, think about it as $85 per month or even $42.50 per paycheck.
 You can save more during some months and less during others as long as you average out to your benchmark goal.

-3) It might seem too easy to work, but it’s not!
+3) It might seem too easy to work, but it’s not.
 When you have your goal in mind along with a realistic plan to achieve it, it just happens.
 You achieve one benchmark goal at a time, celebrate and move on to the next.
 Next thing you know, you’re done.